Viejas Casino & Resort: History

-In 1932, The Viejas Band of Kumeyaay Indians purchased the reservation with their share of proceeds from a forced eviction from the area now containing El Capitan Reservoir.
-The Viejas tribe is one of seven California tribes that signed a modified compact with Governor Arnold Schwarzenegger granting unlimited slot machines in return for higher payments to the state.
+In 1932, the Viejas Band of Kumeyaay Indians purchased the reservation with their share of proceeds from a forced eviction from the area now containing El Capitan Reservoir.
+The Viejas tribe is one of five California tribes that signed a modified compact with Governor Arnold Schwarzenegger granting unlimited slot machines in return for higher payments to the state.

 In 1977, the Viejas Bingo Room opened in the Ma Tar Awa RV Park on the Viejas reservation.
-The Viejas Casino opened its doors on September 13, 1991.
+Viejas Casino opened its doors on September 13, 1991.
 The bingo room was moved inside the casino from the RV resort in 1994.
 Six years later, a new bingo room was built east of the casino.
 In 2006, a $19 million project to remodel the casino was completed.

 In 2007, the Viejas tribe announced an $800 million expansion project including a second casino, hotel, and parking garage.
-That expansion project was never completed, but as of November 17, 2015, the Viejas Casino and Resort has a newly renovated non-smoking casino area, a 5-story parking garage, and an expanded section of the hotel which was officially opened on October 30, 2015.
+By 2015, Viejas Casino had a newly renovated non-smoking casino area, a 5-story parking garage, and an expanded hotel section.
 A poker room was added in early 2016 but was later removed.
-The addition of a new hotel is expected to be completed by the January 2018.
-The new hotel tower will be adults only (21+) and have 159 suites.
-A spa and saltwater pool will also be included.
+The addition of the new hotel, the Willows Hotel & Spa, was completed by February 2018.
+The new luxury hotel tower is for adults only (21+) and has 159 suites, a spa, fitness center, upscale dining options, and an expanded gaming area.
+The renovation also included a high-limit gaming area.